billmclean/Julia_Lessons/markdown/lesson07.md

 * the newline and backslash characters can force or inhibit a line break;
 * a triple quoted string can preserve the line breaks in a long string extending over several lines;
-* indexing works for strings, but complications associated if non-ASCII characters are present;
+* indexing works for strings, but complications can arise if non-ASCII characters are present;
 * to concatenate or repeat a string;
 * to insert the value of a variable into a string;